3-Hz/descend_pyramid/README.md

 ## How to Run

+This project depends on NPM packages for the test suite:

 > Install the test suite dependencies with `npm install`

 > Run the test suite with `npm run test`

+To use your own text file inputs (formatted like example.txt):

+> Run `node runSolver.js path/to/text/file`

+> For example: `node runSolver.js ./example.txt`